Article Updated: 24 Aug 2021

 There are 3 methods currently available, each having certain advantage over the other:

 - Using R-G-B LEDs (without phosphor dyes acting as wavelength converters).
-We can make an illusion of a white light by properly mixing values of R, G, and B components, respectively.
+We can make an illusion of a white light by properly mixing values of RED, GREEN, and BLUE components, respectively.
 Note that all 3 LEDs have different electrical characteristics that needs to be addressed (namely, operating voltage and current requirements), thus making controller logic more complex and expensive.
 This method may be very easy and efficient, but tends to produce gaps in the spectrum, resulting in lower CRI (80-85).
 In addition, because of different materials (composition), wear and tear levels (aging) change differently for each color over time, affecting stability and quality of light.

 - Using Blue LED with phosphor-based dyes on top (under the lens cover).
-That yellow or orange paint you see on top of many white SMD LEDs or COB LED panels is actually a wavelength converter!
+That yellow or orange paint you see on top of many white SMD LEDs or COB LED panels is actually called a wavelength converter, special dye layer exploiting quantum principle of wavelength / frequency conversion.
 Blue LEDs are typically running at 450-460 nm wavelength.
 Different dyes will produce different spectrum shift and resulting “white color” (warm, natural, cold).
 Some specialized dyes can produce very high CRI values (95-98).
 Phosphor dyes are characterized by their own internal quantum efficiency, which affects overall LED efficiency, as well.

 - Using UV LED with phosphor-based dyes as wavelength converters on top (under the lens cover).
 UV LEDs are typically running at 365-395 nm wavelength.